 When thinking about influencing the output of a large language model, you can consider two broad approaches:

-- Influencing the weights of the model itself
+- Influencing the model itself

 - Influencing the context that is provided to the model as part of a particular request